 The following forms must be submitted to the Athletic Department before any student may participate in practice or games:

-- 1. Physical
+- 1. Current Physical

-- 2. Consent & Release Form
+- 2. Liability Form

-- 3. Driving Agreement Form
+- 3. Signed Athletic Handbook Agreement

+- 4. Volunteer Driver Form- if a parent plans on driving other students

 Physical Education Attire